 D-TACQ considers the ACQ400 system to be a hard real-time system that runs from RAM.
 The system achieves maximum reliability by utilising the large SD card as read-only memory.
 Ideally, the system unpacks all the code and data it needs from the SD card at boot time, and doesn't touch it again.
 That is the most conservative case.

 It is of course entirely possible to store code and data on the SD card, even during a data capture.
-The SD card can be used as a simple logging store for low rate variables.
+The SD card could be used as a simple logging store for low rate variables.
 However, we ask users to bear in mind that the system will have maximum reliability when operating at high speed, and maximum longevity if the system minimises write activity to the SD card.
-For intensive data logging, we recommend first and foremost using the Ethernet port, or for isolated systems, fitting a second disk to the USB port.
+The log should ensure that the SD card state is consistent, perhaps by use of the "sync" command after every write.
+However, we don't recommend this, for regular data logging, we recommend first and foremost using the Ethernet port, or for isolated systems, fitting a second disk to the USB port.